 - Move forward with a personal injury or wrongful death lawsuit if the insurance company representing the speeding driver will not agree to an appropriate settlement.

-If you have been injured or lost a loved one in a speed-related car accident in Nevada, speak to an attorney from Sam & Ash.
+If you have been injured or lost a loved one in a speed-related car accident in Nevada, speak to a Las Vegas speeding-related accident attorney from Sam & Ash.
 There are never any out-of-pocket costs for you when you are a Sam & Ash client.
 You only pay a legal fee if we recover money for you.

-Speak with Our Las Vegas Speeding Car Accident Attorneys
+Speak with Our Las Vegas Speeding-related Accident Attorneys

 Contact our experienced car accident lawyers in Las Vegas as soon as possible after being injured or losing a loved one in a crash caused by speeding.
 The attorneys at Sam & Ash Injury Law have worked with hundreds of car accident victims just like you.
 We are down-to-earth attorneys who listen and care and want the best results possible for you.